 - Discuss the proper use of sedation and monitoring.

-- Demonstrate and discuss proper techniques for colon intubation, biopsy, polypectomy, control of bleeding.
+- Demonstrate and discuss proper techniques for colon intubation, biopsy, polypectomy, and control of bleeding.

-- Discuss and demonstrate techniques for use of snares, saline injection and tattooing.
+- Discuss and demonstrate techniques for the use of snares, saline injections, and tattooing.

 - Evaluate basic endoscopic findings — recognition of normal and abnormal.